kayshwii/monsterClicker/README.md

 8/12/2024:
     Started work on the Explore menu.
 This is where users will find new monsters!
 Updated states and functions to handle new monsters health, image, and gp rewards.

+8/14/2024:
+    I've been struggling with creating dynamic menus.
+My issue is getting access to functions or states that are local to the main app and do not exist in the component.
+Today I had a breakthrough: I can pass those objects as arguments to my component!